ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Inputs

+  * Client one time use nonce (cryptographically random string)
   * Identity information
-    * Client one time use nonce (cryptographically random string)
+    * Identity URI - the full identity URI of the logged in user
+    * Identity provider - identity provider providing identity service
     * Identity access token - as returned from the "identity access complete" request
     * Proof of 'identity access secret' - proof required to validate that the 'identity access secret' is known, proof = hmac(`<identity-access-secret>`, "identity-access-validate:" + `<identity>` + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<identity-access-token>` + ":lockbox-update")
     * Expiry of the proof for the 'identity access secret' - a window in which access secret proof is considered valid